Why is this medication prescribed?

 Before taking canagliflozin,

-- tell your doctor and pharmacist if you are allergic to canagliflozin, any other medications, or any of the ingredients in canagliflozin tablets.
+- tell your doctor and pharmacist if you are allergic (rash, hives, swelling of your face, lips, tongue, or throat, or difficulty breathing) to canagliflozin, any other medications, or any of the ingredients in canagliflozin tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: angiotensin-converting enzyme (ACE) inhibitors such as benazepril (Lotensin, in Lotrel), captopril, enalapril (Vasotec, in Vaseretic), fosinopril, lisinopril (in Prinzide, in Zestoretic), moexipril (Univasc, in Uniretic), perindopril (Aceon, in Prestalia), quinapril (Accupril, in Accuretic, in Quinaretic), ramipril (Altace), and trandolapril (Mavik, in Tarka); angiotensin receptor blockers such as azilsartan (Edarbi, in Edarbyclor), candesartan (Atacand, in Atacand HCT), eprosartan (Teveten), irbesartan (Avapro, in Avalide), losartan (Cozaar, in Hyzaar), olmesartan (Benicar, in Azor, in Benicar HCT), telmisartan (Micardis, in Micardis HCT, in Twynsta), and valsartan (Diovan, in Diovan HCT, in Exforge); digoxin (Lanoxin); diuretics ('water pills'); phenobarbital; phenytoin (Dilantin, Phenytek); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); and ritonavir (Norvir, in Kaletra).
+Be sure to mention any of the following: angiotensin-converting enzyme (ACE) inhibitors such as benazepril (Lotensin, in Lotrel), captopril, enalapril (Vasotec, in Vaseretic), fosinopril, lisinopril (in Zestoretic), moexipril (Univasc, in Uniretic), perindopril (Aceon, in Prestalia), quinapril (Accupril, in Accuretic, in Quinaretic), ramipril (Altace), and trandolapril (Mavik, in Tarka); angiotensin receptor blockers such as azilsartan (Edarbi, in Edarbyclor), candesartan (Atacand, in Atacand HCT), eprosartan (Teveten), irbesartan (Avapro, in Avalide), losartan (Cozaar, in Hyzaar), olmesartan (Benicar, in Azor, in Benicar HCT, in Tribenzor), telmisartan (Micardis, in Micardis HCT, in Twynsta), and valsartan (Diovan, in Diovan HCT, in Exforge); digoxin (Lanoxin); diuretics ('water pills'); insulin; other medications for diabetes; phenobarbital; phenytoin (Dilantin, Phenytek); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); and ritonavir (Norvir, in Kaletra).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you are on dialysis and if you have or have ever had kidney disease.
+- tell your doctor if you are on dialysis.
 Your doctor may tell you not to take canagliflozin.

 - tell your doctor if you regularly drink alcohol or sometimes drink large amounts of alcohol in a short time (binge drinking), or are on a low sodium diet.
-Also, tell your doctor if you have or have ever had low blood pressure, pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, yeast infections in the genital area, osteoporosis (a condition in which the bones become thin and weak and break easily), or liver disease.
+Also, tell your doctor if you have ever had an amputation, or have ever had heart disease, peripheral vascular disease (narrowing of blood vessels in feet, legs, or arms causing numbness, pain, or coldness in that part of the body), neuropathy (nerve damage that causes tingling, numbness, and pain, usually in your hands and feet), foot ulcers or sores, low blood pressure, urinary tract infections, or urinary problems, pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, yeast infections in the genital area, osteoporosis (a condition in which the bones become thin and weak and break easily), kidney or liver disease.
 If you are male, tell your doctor if you have never been circumcised.
+Tell your doctor if you are eating less due to illness, surgery, or a change in your diet or if you are unable to eat or drink normally due to nausea, vomiting, diarrhea, or if you become dehydrated from being in the sun too long.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+Do not breastfeed while you are taking canagliflozin.
 If you become pregnant while taking canagliflozin, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking canagliflozin.